rust-lang/compiler-team/working-groups/meta/rfc-drafts/compiler-team-contributors.md

 To make the final decision:

 - All objections must be resolved.
-- There should be several explicit e-mails in favor of adding the person, including the team lead.
+- There should be a "sufficient number" (see below) of explicit e-mails in favor of addition (including the team lead).
 - The nominator (or some member of the team) should reach out to the person in question and check that they wish to join.

+We do not require all team members to send e-mail, as historically these decisions are not particularly controversial.
+For promotion to a contributor, the only requirement is that the compiler team lead agrees.
+For promotion to a full member, more explicit mails in favor are recommended.

-If they do, then the announcement can be posted to internals, and the person added to the team repository.
+Once we have decided to promote, then the announcement can be posted to internals, and the person added to the team repository.

 ### Not just code